 The cultural weight of the garden means that it is inevitably full of reminders of time passing, from seasons and flowering, to the lifespan of insects, and the infinite time of God’s creation; but the ruin is of particular significance here because, by the mid-eighteenth century, it had become an utterly conventional site in and on which to rehearse ideas of history and progress, but also therefore of absence and loss.
 As we will see, in much of the garden writing of the period, this notion of the ruin as an opportunity for melancholic reverie brought with it an understanding that an encounter with the past was ultimately an encounter with one’s self in the present.
+That formulation, of course, is close to Susan Stewart’s analysis of nostalgia as a mode which is essentially narrative in operation and in which individuals must make their own connections between a lost past and their own complex present.
+In this sense—as Stewart argues—nostalgia is defined by and takes part in defining the present.
+Such an imagining of the past is foremost an account of the present and is fundamentally aesthetic: it seeks to erase the actual past in order to replace it with an imagined past which is then available for consumption.

+Drawing on Stewart’s notion of past as present, I turn in this essay to mid-eighteenth-century accounts not simply of the present, but of the present as so immediate that it is framed as an instant ‘out of time’.
+In particular, my focus falls on notions of immediacy in relation to the experience and imagining of one's place in larger time schemes, the multiple timeframes in which the individual might set a sense of self, contemporary theorizing of the experience of time, and the ways in which this might be played out by individuals in gardens as they confront ruins, loss, and lost time.

-That formulation, of course, is close to Susan Stewart’s analysis of nostalgia as a mode which is essentially narrative in operation and in which the individual must make their own connections between a lost past and their own complex present.
-In this sense—as Stewart argues—nostalgia is defined by and takes part in defining the present.What interests me, however, is the ways in which individuals’ engagements with the ruin are figured as bodily, emotional and immediate even as they grapple with, and are framed in relation to, different—and at times conflicting—notions of historical time.
-In the following pages, therefore, I want to address two kinds of—related—material: one, theoretic works on English gardens from the mid-eighteenth century which draw on the ruin in order to articulate a tension between immediacy and duration; the other, works in which we see that tension being played out in the form of a personal engagement with a particular location.
+Two characteristic feature are at work here: a repeated shift between immediacy and a consciousness of duration and narration (which may be an individual lifespan, ‘history’, the progress of civilization, the finite time of the sublunary world, or the infinity of God’s creation); and an emotional reaction to ruins which is most often framed in terms of (an atemporal) immediacy and which become a means not only of normalising cultural myths, but of sustaining and retaining one’s position in time.
+Thus, this essay concerns itself with the ways in which individuals’ engagements with the ruin are figured as bodily, emotional and immediate even as they grapple with, and are framed in relation to, different—and at times conflicting—notions of historical time.
+And it addresses two kinds of—related—material: one, theoretic works on English gardens from the mid-eighteenth century which draw on the ruin in order to articulate a tension between immediacy and duration; the other, works in which we see that tension being played out in the form of a personal engagement with a particular location.